-We offer this Bike trip from Porto all the way through the mainland until reaching the Atlantic Sea.
-This route took relevance, especially since the 12th Century, after the independence of Portugal.
-Through its route, you will go through Antique roads and paths, such as Via XIX, built in 1st century AD, which linked the cities of Braga and Astorga through Ponte de Lima, Tui, Pontevedra, Santiago and Lugo.
-Having been this one of the most relevants roman roads.
+We ride along the coast through ancient Roman paths, such as Via XIX, built in 1st century AD, which linked the cities of Braga and Astorga through Ponte de Lima, Tui, Pontevedra, Santiago and Lugo.

 Day 1: Porto